traefik/traefik/docs/content/providers/rancher.md

-# Traefik & Rancher
+# Traefik & Rancher 1.x

-A Story of Labels, Services & Container
+A Story of Labels, Services & Containers
 {: .subtitle }

 ![Rancher](../assets/img/providers/rancher.png)

 Attach labels to your services and let Traefik do the rest!

+Note: This provider is specific to Rancher 1.x.
+Rancher 2.x requires Kubernetes and does not have a metadata endpoint of its own for Traefik to query.
+As such, Rancher 2.x users should utilize the [Kubernetes provider](../kubernetes-crd/index.md) directly.

 ## Configuration Examples